NEWS & VIEWS

 So far so favourable.
 But a point sometimes overlooked by financial advisors is that not all losses are equal.

 Take deeply discounted securities, for example.
-Essentially meaning bonds that guarantee a high profit on redemption, the profit is charged not to Capital Gains Tax but to Income Tax – because HMRC sees the investment as having no risk and the end profit being, in effect, interest accrued during the life of the bond that should have been periodically paid out.
+Essentially meaning bonds that guarantee a high profit on redemption, the profit is charged not to Capital Gains Tax but to Income Tax.
+This is because HMRC sees the investment as having no risk and the end profit being, in effect, interest accrued during the life of the bond that should have been periodically paid out.
 Those periodic payments would have been taxed as income so the ‘profit’ on redemption should be taxed as income too.

 HMRC is often iffy about allowing taxpayers to use financial losses as a reason to pay less tax.
 It is easy to understand why.
 It can be easy to abuse, particularly if you are already wealthy and can afford to take a loss in one venture in order to enjoy a now-tax-relieved gain elsewhere.
 The share matching rules were brought in to stop ‘bed and breakfasting’ where taxpayers would sell shares to realise a profit or loss and immediately buy the same shares back so that they made a gain or loss in the world of tax while retaining an economic asset.